Ezekiel 31 – Egypt Will Fall as Assyria Did Before

 a.
 Because you have increased in height….and its heart was lifted up in its height: The mighty “tree” of Assyria became proud and arrogant.
 God would judge and humble them through the hand of the mighty one of the nations (Nebuchadnezzar).
 God would use that same mighty one to bring judgment to Egypt.

 i.
-“But in v.
-10 we detect once more the Satanic impulse to pride (28.17), and so Egypt in her tum has to be brought low.”
+“But in verse 10 we detect once more the Satanic impulse to pride (Ezekiel 28:17), and so Egypt in her turn has to be brought low.”
 (Wright)

 ii.
 “Now you shall hear the sin and the fall of this great kingdom of Assyria.
 His mind could not longer bear so great prosperity, he lifts up himself, and in his pride forgets God who lifted him up and will cast him down.”
 (Poole)